XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 xero_tenant_id = 'YOUR_XERO_TENANT_ID' # String | Xero identifier for Tenant
 contact_number = 'SB2' # String | This field is read only on the Xero contact screen, used to identify contacts in external systems (max length = 50). begin
-  #Allows you to retrieve a single contact by Contact Number in a Xero organisation
+  #Retrieves a specific contact by contact number in a Xero organisation
   result = api_instance.get_contact_by_contact_number(xero_tenant_id, contact_number)
   p result
 rescue XeroRuby::Accounting::ApiError => e